moebel-de/backend-developer-coding-task/README.md

 All servers have the same type.
 This type defines the hardware resources each server provides: CPU, RAM, Storage.
 Each virtual machine is defined by the virtual hardware resources it needs (on a server): CPU, RAM, Storage.

-The algorithm for the virtual machine distribution should implement a 'first fit' strategy.
+The algorithm for the virtual machine distribution have to implement a 'first fit' strategy.
 This means there is no resource optimization or 'look back'.
 Virtual machines are always allocated on the current or the next server (in case of limited resources).